-Mr. Cook was reared in Watauga county, a son of the late David and Elizabeth Cook, and for a number of Highlight Program of College Year years had been engaged in the mercantile business in the neighborhood of his home.
-He had been a member of the Mt.
+Mr. Cook was reared in Watauga county, a son of the late David and Elizabeth Cook, and for a number of Highlight Program of College Year cantile business in the neighborhood of his home.
+He had been a mem-ber of the Mt.
 Vernon Baptist Church since he was 16 years old.

 Surviving is the widow, the former Geneva Critcher.
-Three sons and one daughter also survive: Vance Cook, Bamboo; Frank Cook and Rom Cook, Boone, and Mrs. most outstanding one in the history Gardner Winkler.
+Three sons and one daughter also survive: Vance Cook, Bamboo; Frank Cook and Rom Cook, Boone, and Mrs. Gardner Winkler.

-WAR FUND DRIVE GETS UNDER WAY
+WAR FUND DRIVE

-Solicitors Now Working to Reach County Quota or \$4,600 as Quickly as Possible sot started in Watauga county in pus Saturday morning a project earnest this week, as a close-knit organization of volunteer workers plishments of the club, for the in started the the job of raising the spection of the guests.
+Solicitors Now Working to Reach County Quota or \$4,600 as Quickly as Possible got started in Watauga county in pus Saturday morning a project earnest this week, as a close-knit organization of volunteer workers plishments of the club, for the instarted the the job of raising the spection of the guests.
 These projcounty's quota of \$4,600 as quickly as possible.

-The first returns to be submitted come from Boone, where a preliminary report indicates that \$371.50 sociation will be held in the audihad been collected in the first few hours of active campaigning.
-Other lacking, and it is yet too early to meeting, lunch will be served the lacking, and it is yet too early to give any figures from the rural areas.
-However, Harry M. Hamber the football game between High ilton, chairman, is urging everyone Point and Appalachian.
-These two for the war fund and subscribe the quota without delay.
+The first returns to be submitted come from Boone, where a preliminary report indicates that \$371.50 had been collected in the first few hours of active campaigning.
+Other reports from this community are lacking, and it is yet too early to give any figures from the rural areas.
+However, Harry M. Hamilton, chairman, is urging everyone to co-operate in this final campaign for the war fund and subscribe the quota without delay.

-The need for entertainment and other services by our fighting men in the different parts of the world is accentuated by the end of hostilities, while millions of innocent and parlors. suffering peoples of friendly lands must be cared for, if the victory is complete.
+The need for entertainment and other services by our fighting men in the different parts of the world is accentuated by the end of hostilities, while millions of innocent and suffering peoples of friendly lands must be cared for, if the victory is complete.
 No campaign since the beginning of hostilities is more important than this one, it is said, and the usual full co-operation of the people is expected.